yulyanestarosta/mentor_2021/README.md

 # mentor_2021
-mentor project at DGAP MIPT
+mentor project at DGAP MIPT, 2nd semester
+Analysis of variability of quasars’ radiation